Lava River Cave Interpretive Site

 Lava River Cave, part of the Newberry National Volcanic Monument, offers self-guided exploration of a mile-long lava tube.
 The cave was one of the first lava tubes to be discovered in Oregon and is the longest one in the state.
 It takes approximately 1.5 hours to tour the entire cave (~2.2 miles roundtrip).
 Initial access descends 55 stairs to a combination of flat boardwalk, uneven surfaces and stairways.
 Entrance to Lava River Cave is not permitted outside of the operating season and hours in order to protect critical bat habitat.

-- In the interest of preventing the spread of White-nose Syndrome to bats that reside in the Cave, we ask that you not wear or bring into the cave any clothing or gear you have used in a cave or mine.
+- In the interest of preventing the spread of White-nose syndrome to bats that reside in the Cave, we ask that you do not wear or bring into the cave any clothing or gear you have used in any other cave or mine.